approov/quickstart-nativescript/QUICKSTART-README.md

 This repository contains both the source code for plugin published to `npm` (in `src`) and also the some examples in `demo` (TypeScript-NativeScript version), `demo-angular` and `demo-vue`.
 These demos do not initially use Approov, and the intructions here show you how to add in the Approov plugin from `npm` to use Approov.
 You can then follow the same procedure for your own apps.

 There are actually two different versions of the plugin depending on whether you are using the v7 or v6 version of NativeScript.
-The plugin source code is help in the banch `ns-v6` of this repo.
+The plugin source code is held in the banch `ns-v6` of this repo.

 | NS Version | ns-approov-sdk version | Install command | Docs |
 | ---        | ---                       | ---             | --- |